Fundamental structural characteristics of planar granular assemblies: self-organisation and scaling away friction and initial state: Structural characteristics

-We conclude that the seeming sensitivity of $\bar{z}(\phi)$ to the initial state (e.g. Figure \ref{fig:packing_fraction}), commonly seen in the literature, stems directly from the variation in $\eta_{r}$.
-Plotting $\eta_{r}$ as a function of $\bar{z}$ in our systems (Figure \ref{fig:r_rattlers vs. mean zg}), we see that it is the small differences between the curves that gives rise to the observed differences in the conventional plots.
+We conclude that the seeming sensitivity of $\bar{z}(\phi)$ to the initial state (e.g. Fig. \ref{fig:packing_fraction}), commonly seen in the literature, stems directly from the variation in $\eta_{r}$.
+Plotting $\eta_{r}$ as a function of $\bar{z}$ in our systems (Fig. \ref{fig:r_rattlers vs. mean zg}), we see that it is the small differences between the curves that gives rise to the observed differences in the conventional plots.

 It is important to comment here that this result is not really universal.
 It is correct for the specific packing protocol used here.
 While we believe that, for any given protocol, the plots of $\bar{z}(\phi')$ would collapse onto one curve, there is no reason that this curve should be universal.
 In other words, we expect different protocols to display different $\bar{z}(\phi')$ curves, probably depending on the rate of rattlers generation.
 However, these results do provide a universal protocol-independent insight - the relation between the $\bar{z}$ and the packing fraction is directly linked to the mechanical stability of the structure and the way that forces are transmitted.
 We will discuss this insight more in the concluding section.